itzsnehasis/Reactjs/constructor.md

 * Here We Can See Constructor is calling before rendering
 ![](https://github.com/itzsnehasis/Reactjs/blob/main/Gallery/H1MMi03Fd9.gif)

-## We can Apply this to define state before rednering HTML Page
+## We can Apply this to define state before rendnering HTML Page

 ```js
 import React from 'react'